jaelkw/kubernetes_bash_scripts/README_Kubernetes_Issues.md

 [preflight] Running pre-flight checks
-[discovery] Trying to connect to API Server "101.100.225.34:6443" [discovery] Created cluster-info discovery client, requesting info from "https://101.100.225.34:6443" [discovery] Failed to connect to API Server "101.100.225.34:6443": there is no JWS signed token in the cluster-info ConfigMap.
+[discovery] Trying to connect to API Server "101.100.225.34:6443" [discovery] Created cluster-info discovery client, requesting info from "https://101.100.225.34:6443" [discovery] Failed to connect to API Server "[IP address]:6443": there is no JWS signed token in the cluster-info ConfigMap.
 This token id "10b232" is invalid for this cluster, can't connect

 Error still persists even when I generate a new token and use that.